 Trends in State Law.
 Notwithstanding the variation in individual state’s laws and if and how they have been amended or interpreted, there does appear to be a general trend that “services are not prohibited if they are directly related to the insurance product sold, are intended to reduce claims, and are provided in a fair and nondiscriminatory manner.”
 J. Parson, D. Marlett, S. Powell, Time to Dust Off the Anti-Rebate Laws, 36 J. Ins.
 Reg.
 7, at 8 (2017).
 Under this general approach, which aligns with the substantive result of the language in the current Model Law, a Wellness Initiative should not be prohibited as impermissible rebating.

 Policy Considerations.
 The exemptions in the current Model Law and the trend amongst states to permit certain services even if they are not contained within the insurance contract appear to be logical limitations on the scope of anti-rebating statutes.
 In short, Wellness Initiatives are not the type of conduct that anti-rebating statutes were originally designed to protect consumers against.
-This is particularly true in the context of LTC insurance where consideration of these initiatives only began significantly after the policies were initially sold, and moreover where the policies have proven to be unprofitable for the insurers.
+This is particularly true in the context of LTC insurance where consideration of these initiatives only began significantly after the policies were initially sold, where the initiatives do not begin at the moment the policy is issued, and where the policies have proven to be unprofitable for the insurers.
 In other words, it is fair to assume that Wellness Initiatives in this context are not being used to either induce the policyholder to enter into the insurance contract, nor to expand the insurer’s share of the LTC insurance market.
 Rather, they are targeted at improving policyholder health and reducing the frequency and severity of claims.

 Conclusion.
 Given the current legal landscape with respect to rebating, to facilitate the success of Wellness Initiatives jurisdictions could either (a) adopt the recently added rebating exemptions found in the current version of the Model Law, which would explicitly permit such initiatives, or (b) take action to interpret and apply their existing laws in a manner that would allow the provision of products or services that are directly related to the insurance policy in question and designed to reduce claims or improve health.
 Absent adoption of the current version of the Model Law, however, insurers would need to conduct a state-by-state evaluation of rebating laws in all relevant jurisdictions before implementing a Wellness Initiative.